simeononsecurity/simeononsecurity.ch/content/articles/how-to-clean-your-electronic-devices-safely/index.en.md

 ### Protective Cases and Covers

 Using **protective cases and covers** for your electronic devices is an effective way to keep them clean and protected.
-Here are some reasons why they are important:
+Here are some reasons why they're important:

 * **Prevents scratches and damage**: Protective cases and covers act as a barrier between your device and potential scratches, dents, or cracks.
 * **Reduces dust and dirt accumulation**: By covering your device, you can minimize the amount of dust and dirt that can accumulate on its surface.